pizzappch/Assignment/README.md

 # AssignmentTest
 Hello!
 My name is Phenpitcha Ampichit.
 I have a passion for becoming a skilled software developer, and I'm ready to gain new experiences.

-💻 Programming language
+# Programming language
-VueJS + Tailwind CSS
+💻 Vue.js + Tailwind CSS

 ## Recommended IDE Setup